dashjoin/platform/dashjoin-docs/docs/security.md

 Using the table metadata editor, we can define "owner" to be the "tenantColumn", i.e. the column that defines the row-level security.
 If user mike logs in, he will only see item 2 on the item table.

+If the owner column contains an array of strings, the platform checks whether the current user appears in the array.
+This way, a row can be exposed to different users.

-Row-level security can also be defined users being in a certain role.
+Row-level security can also be defined by users being in a certain role.
 Consider this customer table:

 | id | name       | region |
 |----|------------|--------|